charlesreid1/magic-banana-octo-py/README.md

 This will run all tests in the `tests/` directory.

-The `.travis.yml` file runs the Travis tests by using tox to set up/configure Travis.
+The `.travis.yml` file runs the Travis tests by using the [tox test automation library](https://tox.readthedocs.io/en/latest/) to set up and configure tests for Travis.